 Must complete the NCCER remote proctor training

 Must use NCCER’s Testing System to administer all module tests being remote proctored

 Verify understanding that all performance profile testing must still be conducted in-person

 Access to an online meeting platform with recording capabilities (i.e Zoom, Skype, GoToMeeting)

 Appropriate storage for recorded testing sessions (instructor/proctor only)

 Tablet or computer (no cell phones may be used for testing) with a built-in camera/web cam

 Have completed or will complete a Registration & Release form prior to testing

-NCCER must be invited to all remote testing sessions via email@example.com.
-Send your testing date and time 24 hours in advance (excluding Saturdays, Sundays and national holidays).
-NCCER will have an auditor join each remote testing session.
+NCCER must be invited to all remote testing sessions using the web request form which will be sent to you upon approval of your eligibility.
+All requests must be submitted 24 hours in advance of the date and time of your testing (excluding Saturdays, Sundays and national holidays).
+NCCER will assign a live auditor to each testing session.
 NOTE: If any remote testing session takes place without NCCER being invited, module testing records for that session will be removed from the NCCER Registry.

-Within 24 hours of testing session completion, a link to the testing session recording must be sent to NCCER at firstname.lastname@example.org.
-NOTE: If a recorded session cannot be provided to NCCER, module testing records will be removed from Registry
+Within 24 hours of testing session completion, your recording must be sent to NCCER as instructed in your auditor assignment confirmation.
+NOTE: If a recorded session cannot be provided to NCCER, module testing records will be removed from Registry.

 We have compiled a list of FAQs to further assist you.